shabin5785/react-notes/Notes_1.md

 4. React can work in any device/platform.
 To use react, we need a core react library and a platform specific react library that knows how to work with specific DOM

 - Decide on what components that we need, where to keep state and what changes when state changes.
 This is a good design for a react app.

+npx allows as to run a command

+- babel and webpack converts react code to vanilla JS that browser understands.
+Create react app spins up a project that has everything set up for us to start writing code now itself.